Tick Season Reminder

 We found our first tick this year before the snow was melted and well before the pond ice went out.
 It promises to be a serious tick season.
 This isn’t the year to be lax about ticks.

-It’s time what we do the right thing and start to wear gaiters of some sort.
-And treat our hiking clothing with insect repellents, maybe even emulate Mary Lou and wear tick gaiters.
-Tuck your pants in your socks or copy Tony Caruso and at least use those light breathable ones like she does.
+It’s time that we do the right thing and start to wear gaiters of some sort.
+And treat our hiking clothing with insect repellents, maybe even emulate Mary Lou and wear those tick gaiters.
+At least tuck your pants in your socks or copy Tony Caruso and at use those light breathable pretty ones like she does.

-Remember this week’s hike has been switch to Mt Tire’m.
+Remember this week’s hike has been switched to Mt Tire’m.
 More info

 Leave a comment